Deep Graph Anomaly Detection: A Survey and New Perspectives: Research Opportunities

 \textbf{Handling Anomaly Camouflage and Contamination.} In GAD, anomalies might easily hide their abnormal characteristics by mimicking the structure and attributes of their neighboring instances.
 There have been some approaches for addressing this problem, \eg, via selecting relevant features, incorporating domain knowledge, or using adversarial training \cite{dou2020enhancing, qiao2024generative}, but they often rely on the prior knowledge about what specific features the attackers may use in the camouflage.
-A related important problem is the issue of anomaly contamination in the training data.
-Current methods are mostly unsupervised, working on anomaly-contaminated training data, but the anomalous instances in the graph can largely bias the message-passing in the GNNs \cite{hezhe2023truncated}, leading to less expressive feature representations.
-Recent approaches, such as semi-supervised GAD on a small set of labeled normal graph instances \cite{qiao2024generative} or training GNNs using truncated graph data \cite{hezhe2023truncated}, may offer effective methodologies for handling these issues.
+A related problem is anomaly contamination in the training data.
+Current methods are mostly unsupervised, working on anomaly-contaminated training data, but the anomalous instances in the graph can largely bias the message-passing \cite{hezhe2023truncated}, leading to less expressive representations.
+Recent approaches, such as semi-supervised GAD on a small set of labeled normal instances \cite{qiao2024generative} or training GNNs using truncated graph data \cite{hezhe2023truncated}, may offer effective methodologies for handling these issues.

-\textbf{Interpretable GAD.} As shown by the summarized detection performance results in Tables \ref{tab:Quantitative_node1}, \ref{tab:Quantitative_node2} and \ref{tab:graph_level_ad} in Appendix \ref{app:comparison}, current GAD methods have shown impressive success in detecting anomalous graph instances, but they generally ignore the interpretability of their detection results.
+\textbf{Interpretable GAD.} As shown by the summarized detection performance results in \textbf{Tables 4, 5, and 6} in \texttt{Appendix C}, current GAD methods have shown impressive success in detecting anomalous graph instances, but they generally ignore the interpretability of their detection results.
 In addition to accurate detection, interpretable GAD also requires an explanation about why a graph instance is identified as anomalous within a given graph structure, making it different from explaining anomalies in non-graph data.
 Exploring information such as local graph structure, human feedback, and/or domain knowledge~\cite{liu2024towards} would be some interesting directions for providing the structure-aware anomaly explanation.
 Also, the obtained anomaly explanation may in turn be further leveraged to improve the detection performance.